Valkendorf: Denmark

 It is likely that the Walkendorff family originates from Mecklenburg-Vorpommern, where remnants of a castle has been found in the small village of Walkendorf.
 Henning Valkendorf is first mentioned in Denmark in 1374.
-His son, Peder Valkendorf (mentioned 1378 and 1405)m a knight, was the grand father of Councillor of the Realm Hans Valkendorf (mentioned 1468 and 1498) and district judge Axel Valkendorf (died 1483).
+His son, Peder Valkendorf (mentioned 1378 and 1405), a knight, was the grand father of Councillor of the Realm Hans Valkendorf (mentioned 1468 and 1498) and district judge Axel Valkendorf (died 1483).
 Axel Valkendorf acquired Glorup Manor on Funen in 1479 and members of the family owned the estate until 1659.
 Notable members of the family include the statesman Christoffer Valkendorff.
 Members of the family have also owned the estates Søbogaard, Brandstrup and Tiselholt.

 The Danish Valkendorf branch died out in 1747 with the passing of Major Børge Walkendorff.

 Swedish branch

 The Swedish Walkendorff branch was introduced at the Swedish House of Nobility as Nr 25 in 1664 through Christopher Walkendorff (1621-1690) after the cession of the Danish province Scania (Skåne) to Sweden.